mrmad/plesk-nginx-wprocket/README.md

 Whilst this might NOT be the most elegant solution, I found it to be extremely effective on a working server.

-I enclude  my additional nginx directives for Plesk Onyx.
+Do not forget to use the additional nginx directives for Plesk Onyx.

 Please add those here: